quantasset/factorset/docs/source/usage.rst

 Generate Factors
 ~~~~~~~~~~~~~~~~
-To use factorset in a project, we may inherit the :class:`~factorset.factors.BaseFactor` for the New Factor:
+To use factorset in a project, we need to inherit the :class:`~factorset.factors.BaseFactor` for the New Factor:

 .. code-block:: python